Globalisation on pause? How scaleups can navigate today's uncertainty9:30 am - 10:30 am

 Our recruitment processes are transparent and we have comprehensive vetting procedures in place, involving the use of external service providers, in relation to the hiring of new employees.
 We are therefore able to confirm their identities, their right to work in the UK and ensure that their compensation is paid directly into a personal bank account.
 All employees are paid above the UK’s national living wage.

-We provide our staff with training on a range of compliance matters, which includes their obligations under the Modern Slavery Act.
+We provide our staff with training on a range of compliance matters, which includes their obligations under the Modern Slavery Act and test awareness of this through the annual compliance process.
+We also aim to increase awareness of these issues amongst those employees who sit on the boards of portfolio companies.

 - Review and update this statement

-- Pro-actively engage with our investee companies to understand the steps they have taken to comply with the Modern Slavery Act
+- Continue to pro-actively engage with our investee companies to understand the steps they have taken to comply with the Modern Slavery Act

-- Continue to train internally, including in relation to future amendments to the Modern Slavery Act and related guidance
+- Continue to train internally, including in relation to the upcoming Modern Slavery Bill

-This statement was approved by BGF Group PLC’s board of directors on 16 January 2020 and was approved by the boards of each of BGF Investment Management Limited, Business Growth Fund Limited, BGF Services Limited and BGF GP Limited (the general partner of BGF Investments LP) on 16 January 2020.
+This statement was approved by BGF Group PLC’s board of directors on 26 January 2023 and was approved by the boards of each of Business Growth Fund Limited, BGF Investment Management Limited, BGF Services Limited and BGF GP Limited (the general partner of BGF Investments LP) on 26 January 2023.

 Chief Executive Officer, BGF Group PLC